-Clearing an allotment is a major job, and you will need to plan carefully to avoid any damage to your plot.
-We are going to discuss some of the main tips that should be considered while clearing an overgrown allotment.
+Clearing an allotment is a major job, and you must plan carefully to avoid any damage to your plot.
+We will discuss some of the main tips that should be considered while clearing an overgrown allotment.
 Let’s take a look at the following instructions to make the whole process easy.

 1. Plan your attack

 Before you start, work out where you’re going to work and draw a map of your plot and a route plan.
-This will help you keep an eye on how much of the plot you’ve covered and make sure you’ve not missed anything.
+This will help you keep an eye on how much of the plot you’ve covered and ensure you’ve not missed anything.

 2. Pull out weeds

 Use your hands to pull out the weeds; don’t let them go to seed if you can help it.
 Continue to pull out the weeds throughout the growing season.
-You don’t want to leave any weeds to grow and seed themselves because you will be faced with them all over again next year.
+You don’t want to leave any weeds to grow and seed themselves because you will face them again next year.

 3. Cut long grass

-Cut back the long grass so that you can tackle the hardier weeds later on.
-Cut back the grass if possible to the woody stems and use a strimmer to cut them flush to the ground.
+Cut back the long grass to tackle the hardier weeds later on.
+Cut back the grass, if possible, to the woody stems and use a strimmer to cut them flush to the ground.
 This will make them easier to remove and is better for the soil structure.

 4. When to tackle different types of weeds

-Winter is the best time to tackle woody plants, such as blackberry, and hawthorn.
-They have very few food reserves, which means they will have to draw on their roots for survival.
+Winter is the best time to tackle woody plants, such as blackberry and hawthorn.
+They have few food reserves, so they must draw on their roots for survival.

 Just be careful where you tread, as brambles can still cause damage.
 It’s best to tackle perennial weeds, such as brambles, in late winter, when the ground is moist and the plants are full of leaves.